Redefining Success: Why Hard Work Isn’t the Whole Story (And What Really Matters)

 If you’re overwhelmed or stuck in comparison, try this:

-Write down ten things you’re grateful for today.
+Write down ten things you’re grateful for today or that you've done that you're proud of.

 They can be tiny.